Man accused of throwing coffee in toddler’s face, days after release from jail for 14th assault conviction

 Calderon initially told police he tripped and spilled the coffee.
 He then told police he was very tired, not elaborating further on what happened, according to police.

-He was taken to Harborview Medical Center for unrelated medical issues, and was booked into King County Jail on investigation of assault of a child on Monday.
+He was taken to Harborview Medical Center for unrelated medical issues and was booked into King County Jail on investigation of assault of a child Monday.

 Calderon was released from jail on Thursday after serving time for assaulting a stranger on a downtown Seattle street last year, records show.

 In January, Seattle Municipal Court Judge Ed McKenna had sentenced him to 364 days in jail with credit for time served, against the recommendations outlined in a plea deal.
-Under the deal, Calderon would have been ordered to mental-health evaluation, substance-abuse treatment and two years of probation with credit for 50 days in jail.
-The details of the timing behind his release on Thursday, and why he did not appear to serve the full sentence, were not immediately clear.
+Under the deal, Calderon would have been ordered to have a mental-health evaluation, substance-abuse treatment and two years of probation with credit for 50 days in jail.
+It wasn’t immediately clear if he was released Thursday because of good behavior.

 When a probation officer first tried to meet with Calderon for an interview in December, Calderon refused to talk to him, saying he didn’t care if it affected his sentencing.
-Calderon eventually spoke to the counselor and, according to the pre-sentencing investigation report, said he had used meth and cocaine since he was a teenager, which led him to commit theft and property crime.
-He told the counselor that a lack of housing made it hard for him to stay away from drugs, as he was living on the street.
+Calderon eventually spoke to the counselor and, according to the presentencing investigation report, said he had used meth and cocaine since he was a teenager, which led him to commit theft and property crimes.
+He told the counselor that a lack of housing made it hard for him to stay away from drugs, because he was living on the street.

 “Mr. Calderon also advised Probation that he believes it ‘doesn’t make sense to relapse again’ and that he’d ‘rather be on Probation and have housing’ than continue using non-prescribed drugs and/or alcohol and remain incarcerated,” the counselor wrote.